-$$(f g)N \triangleq \sum{m=0}^{N-1} f[m]g[n-m].$$ (2.7)
+$$(a b)N \triangleq \sum{m=0}^{N-1} a[m]b[n-m].$$ (2.7)

-When the binaural signals e_L and e_R are displayed over a pair of headphones, the listener will hear sound pressures comparable to those generated by the ideal point source localized at (φ, θ, r) .
+When the binaural signals $e_L$ and $e_R$ are displayed over a pair of headphones, the listener will hear sound pressures comparable to those generated by the ideal point source localized at $(\phi, \theta, r)$ .
 This, then, is the main idea behind virtual acoustic rendering (virtual auditory display).

 Robust binaural synthesis engines will go beyond the simple convolution of sources with HRIRs to account for other aspects of the environment.
 This might involve simulating reverberation, source directivity, occlusion, reflections off obstacles, or frequency-dependent distance attenuation.
-Reverberation simulation can be divided into two main approaches: convolution-based or synthetic [9].
+Reverberation simulation can be divided into two main approaches: convolution-based or synthetic [11].
 In convolution-based reverberation, the binaural signals are convolved with impulse responses of the environment to be simulated (called Binaural Room Impulse Responses).
-In synthetic reverberation, many approaches exist including ray tracing, Feedback Delay Network (FDN), or Spectral Magnitude Decay (SMD) techniques, each with their own advantages and disadvantages [10].
+In synthetic reverberation, many approaches exist including ray tracing, Feedback Delay Network (FDN), or Spectral Magnitude Decay (SMD) techniques, each with their own advantages and disadvantages [12].
 Simulation of source directivity refers to the way many sound sources, especially musical instruments, sound different based on our location relative to it.
-Occlusion happens when sound waves emanating from source to listener are blocked by objects between them [11].
+Occlusion happens when sound waves emanating from source to listener are blocked by objects between them [13].
 Techniques also exist for simulating reflections off obstacles as well as modeling distance attenuation beyond the traditional -6 dB with every doubling of distance.
 For example, some spatializers address the effect of air absorption at high frequencies for large distances.